zruncho3d/nudge/README.md

 **Enjoy!** I hope you enjoy using this as much as the beta team did bringing this to release!

-Special thanks to `Caza` for critical design feedback and ideas, `Ankurv` for all-up testing,  and the beta team who helped validate the design: `Telxoid`, `Esoterical`, `SteveBuilds`, and others who provided data and feedback.
+Special thanks to `Caza` for critical design feedback and ideas, `Ankurv` for all-up testing,  and the beta team who helped validate the design: `Telxoid`, `Esoterical`, `SteveBuilds`, and others who provided data and feedback, including `Frans-Willem` who created a PR to fix this for IDEX.

 We made a lot of prototypes to get here.